Attackgov/JournalViewer/README.md

 ## Current Status
 - Uses `fsutil` for reading the USN Journal.
-- Results are currently output as plain text.
+- Results are currently output as the plain text CSV values used by fsutil.
 - **Upcoming:** Results will be better organized for easier review.

 ## Requirements